 Before you can store your sperm, you will be asked to complete some paperwork.
-These are mainly consent forms which make your storage legal and allow us to communicate with your doctor and other professionals involved in your care.
+This includes consent forms which are required by law and allow us to communicate with your doctor and other professionals involved in your care.

 Each sample of semen will be dispensed into a number of ampoules (small plastic sterile containers) which are labelled and coded for identification.
 The ampoules will then be placed in 2 separate tanks and stored in liquid nitrogen (at -196°C) within the Microbiology Department of the Gloucestershire Hospital NHS Foundation Trust.